-This is version 2.7 of the Security Target document for the evaluation of SuSE Linux Enterprise Server Version 8 with Service Pack 3 RC4 and the certification-sles-eal3.rpm package.
-This Security Target has been derived from the Security Target used for the previous evaluation of "SuSE Linux Enterprise Server 8 with the certification-sles-eal2" package at the EAL2+ level.
+This is version 1.5 of the Security Target document for the evaluation of SUSE LINUX Enterprise Server Version 8 with Service Pack 3 and the certification-sles -hp-eal3.rpm package.
+This Security Target has been derived from the "SuSE Linux Enterprise Server V 8 with Service Pack 3 Security Target with CAPP compliance", version 2.7 sponsored by the IBM Corporation for the EAL3 evaluation of SLES8 and written by atsect information security GmbH.
 The major changes to this Security Target are: